 The volume of molecules is very small as compared to the volume that has been occupied by the gas

-The gas contained many molecules that move in random motion and obey Newton's law of motion.
+The gas contains many molecules that move in random motion and obey Newton's law of motion.

 Except during the elastic collision, there are no forces that act on the molecules.

 No gas has only these properties.
-The behaviour of the real gases is closely studied by the perfect gas law at a very high temperature and low pressure when a maximum distance between the molecules and their high speeds moves ahead of this interaction.
+The behavior of the real gasses is closely studied by the perfect gas law at a very high temperature and low pressure when a maximum distance between the molecules and their high speeds moves ahead of this interaction.
 Gas will not obey the equation when the situation is such that the gas gets liquefied near its condensation point.